Research Approval Process

 How do I apply?

 Detailed information on each committee and how to apply are available in FCPS’ External Research Resource Guide.
-Applying for research approval to the Division Research Screening Committee requires a $25 application fee and completion of the downloadable Division Research Screening Application.
+Applying for research approval to the Division Research Screening Committee requires a $25 application fee and completion of the Division Research Screening Committee Application.
 Applying to either the School Research Screening Committee or the Student Scientific Review Committee does not require a fee.
 The appropriate review committee is determined by the type of applicant and the purpose of the research (see also question below about minimal risk):

 - FCPS Employees collecting non-job related data for: